mtdoming/mtdoming/README.md

 # Hi, I'm Morgan

-I'm currently finishing my Master's degree in UX Design at Arizona State University, and this is actually my last course before graduating.
-I also have an undergraduate degree focused in Web Design and Development, so most of my work sits somewhere between UX, branding, and front-end design.
+I'm currently finishing my Master's degree in UX Design at Arizona State University.
+I have an undergraduate degree focused in Web Design and Development, so most of my work sits somewhere between UX, branding, and front-end design.
 I work as the lead designer on a global manufacturing company’s marketing team, where I work on everything from web design and branding to user experience and digital campaigns.

 ## What I Enjoy Working On
 - UX/UI Design